 If you injure your shoulder, you might not be able to use your affected arm and could even develop a condition called “frozen shoulder” that limits your movements for months at a time.
-You can receive treatment for shoulder pain and injuries at Alta Orthopedics in Millburn, New Jersey.
+You can receive treatment for shoulder pain and injuries with Amish Naik MD PHD Orthopedic Surgery.
 Amish Naik, MD, PhD, is a board-certified, patient-centered orthopedic physician and surgeon who offers the latest diagnostic and treatment modalities for shoulder injuries and pain.
-Whether you need nonsurgical or surgical care, book a shoulder diagnosis and treatment at Alta Orthopedics by phone or through the online form.
+Whether you need nonsurgical or surgical care, book a shoulder diagnosis and treatment with Amish Naik MD PHD Orthopedic Surgery by phone or through the online form.

 Because your arm needs to move in so many directions, the socket part of your ball-and-socket shoulder joint is extremely shallow.
 The shallowness of the socket subjects all of the tendons, ligaments, and muscles that keep your shoulder stable to pressures and stresses that can cause them to stretch or even rip apart.

 Shoulder injuries are common in athletes and others who have to make high-impact, repetitive arm movements, such as swinging a bat or manipulating a paintbrush.
 You might injure your shoulder in a personal injury accident, car wreck, or a fall.
 Other causes of your shoulder pain could be:

 One of the most common types of shoulder injuries — particularly in athletes — is a rotator cuff tear.

 Your rotator cuff consists of the tendons, ligaments, and muscles that keep the ball of your shoulder joint in its socket.
 You’re more likely to tear your rotator cuff as you age because your tendons, ligaments, and muscles degrade and weaken over time.